🔥🔥Impassioned Marketer

 I turned away and burst into tears.
 It was the most heartbreaking moment of my life, and believe me I've unfortunately had a lot of those moments.

-I'm a nasty MF.
-I survived a poor abusive childhood, I beat alcoholism and got sober in 1990, I had life-saving heart surgery for an aortic aneurysm in 2009, I nursed my ex-wife through a brutal 3 year cancer battle; running the family alone, draining her chest tubes everyday, and literally wiping her ass when she couldn't.
-I have become comfortable with adversity, in fact I thrive in it.
-But this........ this was a whole new level and I was defeated.
+I've conquered a lot in my life.
+I survived a poor and abusive father, I beat alcoholism and got sober November 16, 1990 at 19 years old, I had life-saving heart surgery for an aortic aneurysm in 2009, I nursed my ex-wife through a brutal 3 year cancer battle; running the family alone, draining her chest tubes everyday, and literally wiping her ass when she couldn't.

-I fell asleep on the sofa exhausted.
+After being up 24 hours straight I fell asleep on the sofa exhausted.
 The two of them slept next to each other upstairs, undoubtedly finding comfort in one another.

 The next morning my head was so heavy.
 I woke up and realized it was real and not a bad dream.
 I went back to sleep hoping it would go away.
 I took a shower and just when I thought I had it together I broke down seeing his room empty, the house quiet, and no wrestling matches or fighting to break up between him and his brother.
 I could not stop crying.

-Tomorrow he is having a spinal tap, a bone marrow sample, and having a medi-port installed for the chemo drugs to be administered over the next 3 years.
+Tomorrow Sully is having a spinal tap, a bone marrow sample, and having a medi-port installed for the chemo drugs to be administered over the next 3 years.
 There will be a poisonous cocktail of chemo drugs, more spinal taps, more bone marrow samples, and lots of tests in the days ahead.
 He will not be home from the hospital for a month, and he cannot see his siblings.
 Only his mother and I are allowed to visit him in the hospital due to the COVID-19 restrictions in place.

 This seat next to the hospital bed is a familiar place for me.
 My younger brother has had over a dozen heart surgeries since he was an infant and had a heart transplant a few years ago.
 We are "Carey Strong".